- Hunting license. You will need hunter

 - Shotgun, with plug, capable of holding a

 maximum of three shells.

 - Shells.
-These are not pen raised and
+These are

 released pheasants that have had their genetics diluted by

 introduction of domestic pheasants into their gene pool.
 These

 pheasants are wild.
 They are born in the wild from wild

 hunting pheasants on this farm and this part of the state, and